ProfessionalCSharp/ProfessionalCSharp7/Composition/Readme.md

-# Readme - Code Samples for Chapter 25, Composition
+# Readme - Code Samples for Bonus Chapter 1, Composition

 This chapter contains the following code samples: